Foreword

 The Climate Change Act 2008 places obligations on the Council and others to reduce greenhouse gas emissions and prepare to adapt to longer term climate change.
 On the 18th March 2019, City of Plymouths Elected members voted unanimously to declare a climate emergency and in doing so, committed to meeting the most significant challenge facing our city and our planet.

-As part of declaring a climate emergency the Council have produced a Corporate Carbon Reduction Plan 2021 to support the goal to become net zero by 2030.
-Plymouth Highways are looking to support this plan through the reduction of emissions by changing illuminated bollards and sign lights to LED and to increase to over 50% the number of road junctions with LED traffic lights.
+As part of declaring a climate emergency the Council have produced a Corporate Carbon Reduction Plan (2021) to support the goal to become net zero by 2030.
+Plymouth Highways are supporting this plan through the reduction of emissions by changing illuminated bollards and sign lights to LED and to increase to over 50% the number of road junctions with LED signal heads.
 This follows a successful programme of LED streetlight conversion.

 Preparing For The Future